TommyTeaVee/ripple-orderbook/README.md

-# bower-ripple-lib-extensions
+# ripple-orderbook
-Ripple-lib extensions for browser clients
+Orderbook Extension for Ripple-Lib